quintel/documentation/modules/etlocal/README.md

 ### Background

 There needs to be a possibility to change local datasets for outside users.
-A user need to be able to create and edit datasets without having the knowledge of git itself.
+A user needs to be able to create and edit a dataset without having the knowledge of git itself or to require direct access to ETSource.
 Git has proven to be to technical for most people.
-The reason why this is needed is because there's going to be a growth of local datasets.
+The reason why this is needed is because there's going to be an expected growth of local datasets.

 A local dataset needs to be edited with the utmost care.
 It should not be possible to edit it without any bit of proof.
 Each change needs to be carefully thought through.
-In order to achieve this a set of users need to be able to review each change that has been made.
+In order to achieve that each change is carefully managed, a set of users need to be able to review each change that has been made.

 After a series of changes the local dataset needs to be exported to ETSource in order to be applicable for scenarios.